HAPPINESS IN PURSUIT

 - Driglam Namzha (code of etiquette and conduct)

-- Community Vitality: It emphasizes on the importance of maintain a harmonious relationship in the community despite of individual difference of race, religion and cultural background.
-It analysis the affinity of family members and neighbors amongst each other and stresses on the practice of volunteering.
+- Community Vitality: It emphasizes the importance of maintaining a harmonious relationship in the community despite individual differences of race, religion and cultural background.
+It analysis the affinity of family members and neighbors amongst each other and stresses the practice of volunteering.

 - Donation (time & money)

 - Good Governance: This domains examines the perception of people in terms of a good government.
 It tries to break down the attributes like efficiency, honesty, and transparency that makes up a good government.
 This indicator also helps to assess the level of involvement and freedom of the general public in forming a government and building a nation even at grass root levels.

 - Political participation

 - Government performance